 The bigger guys- the extrinsic muscles of the foot:

-There are some other lesser known tendons that run around the inside and outside of ankle and around the heel.
-On the medial or inside of the ankle we have a very busy intersection call the tarsal tunnel.
-There you will find 3 tendons, the tibialis posterior, the flexor digitorum longus and flexor hallucis longus.
+Some other lesser-known tendons run around the inside and outside of the ankle and around the heel.
+On the medial or inside of the ankle we have a very busy intersection called the tarsal tunnel.
+There you will find 3 tendons, the tibialis posterior, the flexor digitorum longus and the flexor hallucis longus.
 Let’s call them Tom, Dick and Harry.
-They all have different jobs in the foot.
-Tom helps lift up the arch, Dick talks to all the small toes and Harry, he just concentrates on the big toe.
+They all have different jobs on their foot.
+Tom helps lift the arch, Dick talks to all the small toes and Harry just concentrates on the big toe.

-On the other side we have the Peroneal’s, longus and brevis (long and short in Latin).
-All together they work together to stand us upright as well as walk, skip, run and dance.
+On the other side, we have the Peroneal, longus, and brevis (long and short in Latin).
+All together they work together to stand us upright as well as walk, skip, run, and dance.

 Photo credit: http://www.bats.ac.nz/detail-foot_and_ankle_surgery-2 with some labelling by Hannah Salsbury